ziblic/hwr-oop-project-gruppe-3/README.md

 The following section describes how to add multiple remote repositories to your local repository, which is cloned from the fork.

+### Formatting

+The repository contains an IntelliJ IDEA formatter configuration file.
+It is located in the `.intellij` folder (not in `.idea`, which is the folder created by IntelliJ IDEA).
+To use the formatter, you need to import the configuration into your IntelliJ IDEA settings.

+Under **Settings**, go to **Editor**, then **Code Style**, click the **Gear Symbol** next to the Dropdown, click **Import Scheme**, then **IntelliJ IDEA code style XML**.
+Finally, select the `.intellij/formatter.xml` file.

+Make sure to always use the imported `HWR OOP` code style when formatting your code.
+Be aware that it might differ from the code style configured in your *Project*, or IntelliJ's *Default* code style.

 ### Multiple remote repositories

 Your local repository should have a reference to both the fork (your own remote repository)